 Experiment with other hues besides the traditional Christmas colors of red, green, and gold.
 This is one way of pushing your creative boundaries.
 Dream up something out of the imaginary.

 For instance, base your theme on mythological creatures like Matt Crump.
-He decorated the Treetopia Basics – True Blue Tree using unicorns as inspiration.
+He decorated the Treetopia Essentials – True Blue Tree using unicorns as inspiration.
 Besides ball ornaments featuring one-horned cuties, he used multicolored decorations with playful designs.

 Use your favorite books, movies, video games, or even TV shows as inspiration for your Christmas tree decorations.
 Get crafty and make DIY ornaments based on the characters for starters.